KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found 'Magic Mirror' in file `BIRTHDAYS.js`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 6. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+7. Warning: No LICENSE file.

 ## [MMM-AnyList by codetheweb](https://github.com/codetheweb/MMM-AnyList)

 1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+3. Warning: No LICENSE file.

 ## [MMM-AoC by JonasTriki](https://github.com/JonasTriki/MMM-AoC)